How To Stencil on Wood [The Ultimate Guide & Video, 2023]

 How to Stencil on Wood Signs

-You can use the same process for wood signs, whether the wood is painted or on raw wood.
-Remember to sand first or use a clear coat to fill any cracks in repurposed wood.
+You can use the same process for wooden signs, whether the wood is painted or on raw wood.
+Remember to sand first or use a clear coat to fill any cracks in repurposed wood boards.
+Follow the same process in the tutorial above for any wood sign stencils.

 Free Printable Stencils for Wood Signs